tchx84/Gameeky/docs/basics/en/index.md

 For an improved experience, try the following tips and tricks:

-* When creating a new thematic pack assume that the entity with identifier number *1* will be assigned to the user's character in the game.
 * When creating a new entity, always begin with setting the identifier number and then *Save* the Entity to disk.
 Keep the name suggested by the entity editor.
 This will make it easier to assign unique identifiers along the road.
 * When creating a new animation, always leave both, the entity editor and the tileset viewer, open side by side.
 This will make it easier to set up the animation frames.
 * After creating an animation, click on the *Copy* button to add the next animation.
 This will make it easier to set up the next animation.